Universal-Health-Chain/uhc-fhir-utils-typescript/README.md

 # uhc-fhir-utils-typescript

-Each time a new message is created, it SHALL be assigned an identifier (MessageHeader.id) An incoming message contains two identifiers:
+Each time a new FHIR message is created, it SHALL be assigned an identifier (MessageHeader.id) An incoming message contains two identifiers:
     - MessageHeader.id (the id of the message)
     - Bundle.id (works as a document id in pouchDB)